 Actors must arrive at their fittings on time, with appropriate underwear, and in a state of physical cleanliness.
 Actors with shoulder-length hair or longer should come prepared to arrange it up from their necks.

 There is no eating, drinking, or smoking permitted in costume.
 Warmups should be conducted in appropriate clothing before the costume is put on.
-If the actor has an extended period of time between entrances, s/he might be well advised to remove the costume for this period.
+If the actor has an extended period of time between entrances, they might be well advised to remove the costume for this period.